 Considering all the potential tweaks and winding paths of the process, if you suffer from wishy-washiness and decision paralysis, rum production might not be for you.
 Even for dedicated, discerning drinkers, it’s tough to confidently prejudge a bottle by its label, color, or country.
 But lucky for us there’s a less academic and immensely more pleasurable method of assessment—pour it and drink!

-While many of us may be more than a sugarcane stalk’s length from the shore, Rum’s the Word that will give you island-time vibes and plenty of smoothness, sunshine, and sweaty cocktail glasses full of inventive and cooling concoctions.
-Subscribe now through May 9th to get this box—shipping the week of May 3rd for those who signed up in April or earlier, and the week of May 10th for those signing up in May.
+While most of us may currently be more than a sugarcane stalk’s length from the shore, Rum’s the Word that will transport you with island-time vibes and plenty of smoothness, sunshine, and sweaty cocktail glasses full of inventive concoctions.
+Subscribe now through January 16th to get this box—shipping this week.

 Allow Marshall Altier and Jonathan Borin to take you back to Nicaragua with this re-release of their Hemingway en Nica.
 This update on the classic daiquiri amplifies the taste of bright, bitter, and balanced citrus, thanks to the naranja agria–grapefruit syrup.
 Known in English as the Seville orange, the naranja agria is a go-to ingredient in Latin American kitchens and also serves as one of the bases for flavoring triple sec and other orange liqueurs.
 A healthy dose of pimento bitters brings a deep, warming spice for a vibrant visit to the land of lakes and volcanoes.